Solid-phase microextraction: Application of SPME in forensic science

-Green Sample Preparation
+Green sample preparation

 SPME is recognized as a green analytical method for sample preparation, particularly in forensic drug analysis.
-This technique offers several advantages over traditional methods like liquid-liquid extraction (LLE) and solid-phase extraction (SPE), including automation, rapid sample processing, and reduced solvent usage.
+This technique offers several advantages over traditional methods like liquid–liquid extraction (LLE) and solid-phase extraction (SPE), including automation, rapid sample processing, and reduced solvent usage.
 SPME allows for the extraction of analytes directly from complex matrices, such as biological and environmental samples, while minimizing the environmental impact associated with conventional extraction techniques.

 Ten principles of green sample preparation.